 The state-owned area around the southern side of the basin has been developed by the DEM into a state marine research laboratory; subject to a memorandum of understanding entered into between the town and DEM.
 The town owns 3.5 acres of land, including the old highway barn, located within 30 feet of the water's edge.
-The new highway barn was constructed at Taylor Point in 2009.
+After muchdebate regarding the location of the new highway barn, the construction of the facility at Taylor Point was completed in 2009 The new highway barn was constructed at Taylor Point in 2009.